 Emergency responders are constantly striving to do better, regardless of how long they've been on the job.
 Firefighters, EMTs, Police, and other responders are continuously preparing themselves for the hurdles they face in their trade and new circumstances that may present themselves in the future.

 Training opportunities are plentiful and available year-round in Vermont and can often be taught in individual towns on request.
 These sessions are usually free to attend and include hands-on training or classroom instruction on the Incident Command System and other topics.

 Responders can put concepts learned in training into practice with disaster exercises.
 Emergency drills present a set of circumstances responders routinely face or extreme situations that aren't as common but could pose a challenge in the future.

 In 2010 the state of Vermont conducted a full-scale catastrophic exercise for state and local responders who chose to take part in the drill.
 The scenario that weekend included a hurricane passing through Vermont causing massive flooding, washing out many roads, and destroying homes.
 That scenario was developed as an extreme, unlikely set of circumstances that were still possible in Vermont.
 One year later many of those same responders played out the scenario in real life when Tropical Storm Irene presented many of those same challenges.
-The Irene response was still a challenge for everyone, but the exercise did make responders who had been through it before more effective than they would have been without the prior experience.

 That's an extreme example, but it does highlight the importance of training and exercises and is the very reason why many responders spend more time training and exercising than they do plying their trade for real.
 Exercises allow for identification of strengths and areas for improvement in a consequence-free environment.
 Strengths and areas for improvement are identified in exercises and improved for real-life scenarios; lessons learned and applied are best done in an artificial environment as opposed to real life.